Don’t blame lung cancer patients for growing social care costs

 “To leave smokers with little or no help to quit will only make this growing issue worse.”

-Roy Castle Lung Cancer Foundation now offers an online stop-smoking service called Quit Support, offering help and support to those who would like to stop smoking, cut down smoking or stay stopped.
-Please visit https://healthunlocked.com/quitsupport for more information.
+Roy Castle Lung Cancer Foundation now offers an online stop-smoking service called Quit Support.
+This service provides help to anyone who wants to stop smoking, cut down, or stay stopped.
+For more information, please visit https://healthunlocked.com/quitsupport.